rajendra627/k8s-bootcamp/todo-app/manual-k8-deploy/README.md

 Here is a description of what the script did

-First we create the name space in the clsuter (defaults to _todoapp_)
+First we create the name space in the cluster (defaults to _todoapp_)
 ```bash
 kubectl create namespace $todoapp_namespace
 ```